-When EDI replaces the manual data entry of snail mail, fax, email or even stand-alone EDI transmissions, order processing time shortens, accuracy improves, and fulfillment shortens.
+When EDI replaces the manual data entry of mail, fax, or email, order processing time shortens.
+Also, accuracy improves, and fulfillment shortens.
 Beside the ERP backbone, many supply chains leverage EDI – and more are taking a second look at RFID.

-RFID itself is not “new”.
-Developed for commercial application in the 1990s, by the year 2000 RFID was proclaimed to be “the next big thing” – even making the bar code obsolete.
-However, early applications of RFID turned out to be expensive, unstable, and lacking reliable ROI.
+RFID itself is not “new”, having been developed for commercial application in the 1990s.
+By the year 2000 RFID was proclaimed to be “the next big thing” – even making the bar code obsolete.
+Yet, early applications of RFID turned out to be expensive, unstable, and lacking reliable ROI.

-Some tags store static information such as a container ID value; other tags may be assigned variable information such as electronic product code, GS1 data, and so on, that can be read, tracked or appended to by RFID readers.
+Some tags store static information such as a container ID value.
+Other tags may carry variable information such as electronic product code, GS1 data, and so on, that can be read, tracked or appended to by RFID readers.
 Readers or portals are fixed or mobile network-connected devices, with antennae that send power, data and commands to the tags.
 Often overlooked, RFID middleware filters, manages and communicates the data between the tag and the back-end system.

 Incorporating RFID within an EDI process can further eliminate manual efforts, automate processes and enhance compliance between supplier and customer, such as:

-- Tracking containers and RTI’s
+Tracking containers and RTI’s